HoloFlix/Brickcraft-Brick-Link/README.md

 ## 5. Final, Stable Mod Showcase

-The final version of our mod script (`MyFirstMod.lua v5.0`) demonstrates the full potential of the available API:
+The final version of our mod script (`MyFirstMod.lua`) demonstrates the full potential of the available API:

 - `/fly`: A reliable, toggleable flight command that equips/unequips the native JetPack item and correctly tracks player state.
 - `/launcher`: A safe, physics-based "hop" ability.